mauriciofierrom/ansible-vault-nvim/README.md

 ## How to use:

+- We currently support only password files and treat it as the `default` vault-id.
+Set `let g:ansible_vault_path='path/vault-password-file'` to the path to your vault password file.
-- `:AnsibleDecryptAll` to show the location list with all the variables.
-Press `v` in the list to open a vertical split with the contents or `q` to close the list.
+- Use `:AnsibleDecryptAll` to show the location list with all the decrypted variables.
+Press `v` in the location list to open a vertical split with the contents of the current highlighted variable or `q` to close the list.
-- `:AnsibleEncrypt` on the line containing a variable to encrypt its value.
+- `:AnsibleEncrypt` on the line containing a variable to encrypt its value in place.